Kalyani2327/ats-sync/README.md

-# Resume Parser
+# ATS sync AI -

-# Resume Parser - ATS Score, Realtime Trends, Keyword Extraction, and Resume Summarizer
+# ATS sync AI - ATS Score, Realtime Trends, Keyword Extraction, and Resume Summarizer

-Welcome to **Resume Parser**, a powerful web application designed to help job seekers optimize their resumes for Applicant Tracking Systems (ATS).
+Welcome to **ATS sync AI -**, a powerful web application designed to help job seekers optimize their resumes for Applicant Tracking Systems (ATS).
 This tool provides an ATS score, real-time trend analysis, keyword extraction, and a resume summarizer with actionable suggestions to improve your resume.
 Whether you're applying for a new job or just want to fine-tune your resume, this tool is here to help!

 ## Features